+- Natural Language Processing cont'd

-- Fuzzy Logic - The Ethics of AI
+- The Ethics of AI

+- Review

 Assistance

 There are a number of places where you can seek assistance with your learning.
 The best place to start is by asking questions on Piazza.
 If you have any questions about the lectures or about the assignments, those questions belong on Piazza so that everyone can benefit.
 However, assignment code should not be posted on Piazza.